omnivector-solutions/osd-documentation/architecture.rst

 ================
 OSD Architecture
 ================
-The Omnivector Slurm Distribution is built on a suite of automations called "charms".
+The Omnivector SLURM Distribution is built on a suite of automations called "charms".
 Charms are the operational components that describe the lifecycle of a SLURM cluster.
-A full deployment comes in the form of multiple charms, one for each component of SLURM.
+A full SLURM deployment comes in the form of multiple charms, one for each component of SLURM.
 A "bundle" is a yaml file where multiple charms can be defined.
 We use bundles to describe the interconnectivity and configuration of groups of charms.

 Slurm Charms
 ------------